npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 * Run the action.
 It pops up a dialog asking
   > Some code in the rest of your project may require corrections after performing this conversion.
 Do you want to find such code and correct it too?

   Answer "No".
 The dialog is misleading.
-Clicking "No" does not actually leave code broken, and clicking "Yes" makes changes to the Java we don't want.
+Clicking "No" does not actually leave code broken, and clicking "Yes" makes changes to the Kotlin and Java we don't want.
   * This is not always the case, and the effect of clicking "Yes" changes with every new version of the Kotlin plugin.
 It's always worth trying both options and using the Git diff to see how change has affected your Java code.
-However, in large Java code bases, I find it's usually best to click "No" and then use annotations to make the Kotlin compiler generates Java bytecode that ensures the remaining Java code remains in conventional Java style while the new Kotlin code follows conventional Kotlin style.
+However, in large Java code bases, I find it's usually best to click "No" and then add annotations to the Kotlin source to make the Kotlin compiler generate Java bytecode compatible with existing Java.
+This ensures the remaining Java code remains in conventional Java style while the new Kotlin code follows conventional Kotlin style.
 * I won't lie... the converter has produced quite a dog's dinner
   * That's largely because the style of the Java does not match elegant Kotlin style.
 For the rest of this session, we'll apply Kotlin language features to clean up this code, and then improve it over what is possible in Java
 * But first... let's run the tests.